Ethnic pornography: Demographics

-Hijab pornography
+Hijabi pornography

 2022 content analysis study

 In a 2022 study published in Violence Against Women (Sage Journals), Mirzaei et al. investigated the increase in interest for HPVs ("hijab pornographic videos", defined by the authors as films portraying at least one female performer as wearing a head covering in a way that "accentuates Muslim women's culturally specific way of dressing").
 The authors contended this type of pornography to be distinct from "race porn", due to the potency of head coverings in such films as a marker of religious identity rather than what the authors identify as inherently racial (skin colour given as the example).

 Using the search term "hijab porn", the authors gathered 50 professional-looking HPVs from four named popular porn sites.
 The videos were restricted to exclude non-English-language speech.
 The authors analysed aggression, objectification, exploitation, and agency (tables below contain specific numerical data).
 The following comparisons against previous studies were made: